-New Jersey to Require Masks Outdoors Per Governor's Order
+New Jersey Gov. Phil Murphy: 'Masks Are Now Required Outdoors'

 Individuals in New Jersey will now be required to wear masks outdoors in situations where social distancing in not feasible, Gov. Phil Murphy (D-NJ) announced on Wednesday.

 “We have to take this step,” said Murphy.
 “We’ve gone through hell in New Jersey.
-We’ve lost over 13,000 people.
-We’ve brought our numbers down.
-We can’t go through that hell again.”
+We’ve lost over 13,000 people, we’ve brought our numbers down, we can’t go through that hell again.”

 “Requiring masks outdoors is a step I had hoped we would not have to take,” the governor said on social media.
-“By and large, New Jerseyans have been outstanding in their compliance But, unfortunately, we’ve been seeing a backslide in compliance in New Jersey and across our nation.”
+“By and large, New Jerseyans have been outstanding in their compliance.
+But, unfortunately, we’ve been seeing a backslide in compliance in New Jersey and across our nation.”

 Masks are now required outdoors when you can’t social distance. #NewProPic #MaskUpNJ pic.twitter.com/MbfDmmBHZr